Farnham Infrastructure Programme short and medium-term improvements

 The programme team is working to support pedestrians to find their way around key locations in the town centre.
 New signage, including maps, has already been installed around the town centre.

-Surrey County Council has been awarded funding through the Waverley Community Infrastructure Levy (CIL) to deliver improvements to the Water Lane Roundabout.
-This project will create a third lane at the roundabout approach from Sainsbury's and install a toucan crossing at the existing crossing site.
-This scheme will serve as the first step of addressing the wider issues at the adjacent A31 Shepherd and Flock roundabout.
+Surrey County Council was awarded funding through the Waverley Community Infrastructure Levy (CIL) to deliver improvements to the Water Lane roundabout.
+This scheme was the first step of addressing the wider issues at the adjacent A31 Shepherd and Flock roundabout.

 Latest documents